gihonglee/gihonglee/README.md

    Jan : Indeed Web Scrapping, Salary Regression

+- 🤔 Future Project Ideas :
+-
+   1) Algorithm that convert from Sound to Image
+   2) AI for Gaming
 <!--
 **gihonglee/gihonglee** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.